astronomer/docs/astro/astro-architecture.md

 ## Architecture

 Astro is built to both simplify and optimize Airflow so you can customize the parts of your environment that matter most to you, with Astro taking care of the rest.
-Whether you use Astro to power internal analytics or to train machine learning models, learning how Astro works can help you decide which deployment and connectivity model work best for you and enable your team to start running DAGs.
+Whether you use Astro to power internal analytics or to train machine learning models, learning how Astro works can help you decide which deployment and connectivity model works best for you and enables your team to start running DAGs.

 You can work with Astro using the [Cloud UI](#cloud-ui) in your web browser, the [Astro CLI](#astro-cli) in your terminal or as part of a CI/CD process, or the Astro API.
 Astro makes it easy for Airflow environments, called [Deployments](#deployment), to securely connect to external data services.